Lingoda Sprint Schedule 2026: A Realistic Plan for Busy Professionals

 Ask this instead:

-“Which one hour of my day can I fully protect for 30–90 days?”
+“Which one hour of my day can I fully protect for the full Sprint period?”

 If you can answer that, Sprint becomes realistic, even with an intense job.
-If you cannot answer that, choose a regular Lingoda course or free trial first.
+If you cannot answer that, choose a regular Lingoda plan or free trial first.

 Next Step